trishanamruthur/HRL-Labs-Clinic/_sources/documentation/github.md

 You will need [Jupyter Book](jupyter-book-setup) to render any changes you make as html.

 The repository has an associated Github Pages site: https://trishanamruthur.github.io/HRL-Labs-Clinic.
 Currently (12/8/23), we update this manually with ```ghp-import```.
-This can be installed with ```pip install ghp-import```, and run with ```ghp-import -n -p -f _build/html``` to update the site to reflect any changes in the main branch.
+This can be installed with ```pip install ghp-import```, and run with ```ghp-import -n -p -f Charge-Stability_build/html``` from the repository root to update the site to reflect any changes in the main branch.
 Hopefully we'll get around to making a Github Action for this at some point.

 The code in our book uses several Python packages, listed in ```Charge-Stabiility/requirements.txt```.
 They can be installed with pip or, in most cases, conda (other than ```jupyterquiz``` and ```jupytercards```, I think).